State Guide · Bihar

 Government / Vested Land (Sarkari Bhumi)

 Jamabandi Panji shows 'Sarkari' (government) or 'Vested' as owner.
-CANNOT be purchased by private individuals.
+Cannot be purchased by private individuals.
 Common fraud: selling vested land using old pre-vesting documents.
-Always verify CURRENT Jamabandi - not old records.
+Always verify the CURRENT Jamabandi — not old records.

 Government-Assigned SC/ST Land

-Land assigned to SC/ST members under government schemes CANNOT be transferred to non-SC/ST persons without Collector's permission.
-Check original purchase document for government grant conditions.
+Land assigned to SC/ST members under government schemes cannot be transferred to non-SC/ST persons without the Collector's permission.
+Check the original purchase document for government grant conditions.
 Lock-in restrictions vary by assignment terms.

 Restriction List Properties

-Districts with highest SC/ST land density: Nalanda, Gaya, Jehanabad, Arwal, Patna rural, Bhojpur, Rohtas, and Kaimur have the highest concentration of SC/ST landholdings.
+High-risk districts: Nalanda, Gaya, Jehanabad, Arwal, Patna rural, Bhojpur, Rohtas and Kaimur have the highest concentration of SC/ST landholdings.
 Exercise extra vigilance when buying in these districts.
-In the Jamabandi Panji, the land type/ownership column indicates if the registered owner is an SC/ST member - cross-check against the Restriction List for that specific Mauza before proceeding.
+In the Jamabandi Panji, the land type/ownership column indicates if the registered owner is an SC/ST member — cross-check against the Restriction List for that specific Mauza before proceeding.

 Self-acquired SC/ST land: Land purchased by SC/ST members from their own funds (not government-assigned) is generally transferable with a standard sale deed.
 Verify whether the original purchase document reveals any government grant conditions — if it was purchased without conditions, a standard sale is possible.